Overdrivr/pytelemetry/README.md

 pip3 install pytelemetry
 ```

+# Advanced features

+* Support for arrays and sparse arrays.
+Send individual array items along with their item using topics like `foo:2`.
+'2' is used here for the index, the value is provided inside the payload.

 ## Future improvements

 In the next milestone, it is planned to make topics more meaningful (on the python-implementation only).
-* Publishing to topics like `foo:2`, will add indexing data.
-This will add a nice support for arrays and sparse arrays.

 * Publishing to topics like `bar\foo`, will add group data.
 This will indicate that there is a group called `bar`, with a subtopic called `foo`
 * Combination : `bar\foobar\foo`,`bar\foobar\foo:2`
 * Multiple instances : `bar\12\foo` will be understood as `foo` instance number 12 (useful if you want to have multiple instances under a same topic name)